bgildson/ubernise/README.md

 # Ubernise
-Application developed to help manage rides.
+PWA developed to help manage rides.

-The application was divided in two parts, the *admin* and the *wallet*.
+The PWA was divided in two parts, the *admin* and the *wallet*.

 ## admin
 Where the driver configure taxes and manage rides